JaniecMichal/JaniecMichal/README.md

 ---

 📫 **Let's connect!** Whether you want to collaborate, discuss tech, or share insights — feel free to reach out!
+Here is my [linkedin](https://www.linkedin.com/in/janiecmichal) profile